scottslowe/lowescott.github.io/_posts/2014-10-20-questions-for-photography-enthusiasts.md

 - Personal
 ---

 It's no secret that I'm something of a photography enthusiast.
-To me, photography is a relaxing puzzle of how to assemble all the various pieces---setting, lighting, exposure, composition, etc.--to create just the right image.
+To me, photography is a relaxing puzzle of how to assemble all the various pieces---setting, lighting, exposure, composition, etc.---to create just the right image.
 I'm not an expert, but that's OK; I just do this for fun and to relax.
 If you'd like to see a small sampling of some of the photos I've taken, I publish some of them [here on 500px.com](https://500px.com/slowe).

 I know that a fair number of folks in the IT industry are also photo enthusiasts, and so I was curious to hear some feedback from fellow enthusiasts about their photography workflows.
 In particular, I'm curious to know about how others answer these questions: